nlsynth/karuta/docs/usersguide.rst

      x.f()
    }

-When `with` block is used, the member object can access its enclosing object by `parent` keyword.
+When `module` block is used, the member object can access its enclosing object by `parent` keyword.

 .. code-block:: none